-- 1.1 The purpose of the report is to request that the Committee endorse and recommend to the NPA the revised Outcomes and Priorities for the Partnership Management Plan (PMP) and the proposed process and next steps for publication by the end of the year.
-A PMP Member Task and Finish Group (PMP T&FG) was established, which first met in February 2018, to oversee the process and help determine priorities, and this has worked in close collaboration with officers throughout.
-Members of this Committee have previously agreed the overall approach to the review and have received regular updates on progress. - 1.2 Members are asked to note and endorse the key elements of the revised PMP.
-The 2050 vision and the 57 policies in the original plan remain unchanged.
+- 1.1 The purpose of the report is to request that the Authority agrees the revised Outcomes and Priorities for the Partnership Management Plan (PMP) and the proposed process and next steps for publication by the end of the year. - 1.2 A PMP Member Task and Finish Group (PMP T&FG) was established, which first met in February 2018, to oversee the process and help determine priorities, and this has worked in close collaboration with officers throughout.
+The Policy and Resources Committee have previously agreed the overall approach to the review and have received regular updates on progress.
+At their meeting on 25 April 2019 the Committee resolved to; endorse and recommend approval of the outcomes and priorities; endorse the approach to communicating and reporting on the plan; it also noted the approach to restructuring and re-writing parts of the PMP. - 1.3 The 2050 vision and the 57 policies in the original plan remain unchanged.
 The new elements are a revised and re-ordered set of ten outcomes for 2050, which now include health & wellbeing, supported by a set of 21 priority programmes.
-These priority programmes are a new element of the PMP and create a framework within which project commitments from a range of partners are being captured.
-The revised outcomes and the priority programmes are the key elements of the Joint Action Plan for the next five years of the PMP. - 1.3 Once approved, the revised PMP, and in particular the 21 priority programmes, will form the main driver for the next 5 year Corporate Plan of the South Downs National Park Authority. - 1.4 The PMP task and finish group continues to undertake its activities and will be meeting on the 17 April, after the publication of this report.
-Any relevant updates from the T&FG meeting will be circulated to members and published on the Authority's website in advance of the Committee meeting.
+These priorities are a new element of the PMP and create a framework within which project commitments from a range of partners are being captured.
+The revised outcomes, the priorities and the project list form the key elements of the Joint Action Plan for the next five years of the PMP.